Extended Bio

 Charlotte (on the right) with cousins Barbie and Alison

 The travel bug, however, has never left me.
-My husband, the fiction writer Adam Prince, and I have backpacked the last few summers in Colombia, Costa Rica, Indonesia, Malaysia, and Singapore.
-The arrival of our first daughter has slowed down the international travel, but now that our daughter is seven, she can carry her own backpack.
+My husband, the fiction writer Adam Prince, and I have backpacked in Colombia, Costa Rica, Indonesia, Malaysia, and Singapore.
+The arrival of our first daughter slowed down international travel for a while, but once she could carry her own pack, we were back at it.
 In the fall of 2016, I taught a semester abroad at Harlaxton College in England.
-Seeing as how much of my work considers evolution, it was exciting and necessary to visit the country of Charles Darwin.
+Seeing as how much of my work considers the theories of natural selection, it was exciting and necessary to visit the country of Charles Darwin.
 While in England, I continued my investigations into science and literature, visiting not only historic sites such as Darwin’s Down House, but also analyzing the English tradition of writers incorporating science into their own work.

 In a bio, I feel like I should say “where I’m from.”
 The truth is that because of my father’s mental illness, we moved around a lot.
 So, I grew up somewhat nomadically, though Appalachia claims me the most.
 All of my family is from West Virginia, and I have lived in Tennessee longer than anywhere else.
-Now that my family and I have moved to Mobile so that I can direct the creative writing program and Stokes Center for Creative Writing at the University of South Alabama, I am relieved to have found what I’ve always been hunting for: home.
+I am starting over once again in Austin as I moved here to direct the stellar MFA program in creative writing at Texas State University in San Marcos.
+Home is, indeed, where the pen is.